simpleeasyapps/simpleeasyapps.github.io/README.md

+/*
 # simpleeasyapps.github.io

 Copyright:
-Nobody can copy, distribute or modify this software, website, code, assets, repository.
+Nobody has permission to copy, distribute or modify these websites, software, programs, codes, assets, repositories, or files.

 © 2022 Simple Easy Apps.
 All rights reserved.
+*/

+* Used Libraries And Frameworks *
+1. Bootstrap 5.1.3